SEO vs Google Ads: What Works Faster?

 Running a travel or tourism business in 2025?
 Then you already know that seasonal demand can make or break your bookings.
 Whether it’s summer holidays, winter escapes, or festival travel, Google Ads can help you attract the right audience at the right time.
 But simply running ads isn’t enough.
 You need a seasonal strategy.

-Here are the top 10 Google Ads tips to maximize your seasonal success this year.
+Here are the top 10 Google Ads tips for Tourism Businesses to maximize seasonal success this year.

 1. Plan Your Campaigns Around Seasonal Peaks